 In the mid-twentieth century, a worldwide phenomenon called “The Charismatic Renewal” began almost simultaneously in three locations: Seattle, Washington, New York City, and at Notre Dame University in Indiana in the late 1950’s and early 1960’s—and continues to this day.
 That event was preceded by a similar event a generation or so earlier that began in a livery barn on Azusa Street in Los Angeles in 1906, called “The Modern Day Pentecostal Outpouring of the Holy Spirit.”
 They both involved a “fresh” encounter with God termed the Baptism in the Holy Spirit, mentioned 4 times in the Gospels in the New Testament and experienced by many Jesus-believers in the early Church in the Book of Acts following the Gospels.

 After a major, tectonic shift in my personal beliefs about God that took a number of years to change, God primed my inner being and prepared me for that Charismatic Renewal to happen in my own life; God had plowed up the fallow ground of my inner being and the soil was ripe for planting the “seed” of my own baptism in the Holy Spirit.
-After first hearing about the Charismatic Renewal, however, I dragged my heels for almost 5 years, because of some anti-charismatic teachings I had learned early in my new life as a Jesus believer.
+After first hearing about the Charismatic Renewal, however, I dragged my heels for almost 5 years, because of some anti-charismatic teachings I had learned early in my new life as a follower of Jesus.
 After having worked through that negative teaching, one day, however, I decided to sort of put God to the test concerning my own potential baptism in the Holy Spirit.

 A Miraculous Encounter